massivemadness/Fragula/README.md

 }
 ```

-The `fragula-core` module contains everything you need to get started with the library.
-It contains all core and normal-use functionality.
+The `fragula-core` module **does not** provide support for jetpack compose, you need to add the
+`fragula-compose` dependency in your project.

 ---